Dubai is synonymous with luxury and high-end travel. But what if we told you that you can visit to this modern city without breaking the bank?

 Recommended dishes to order: Cold Mezze and Arabic bread

 Related Reading: Have just 24 hours in Dubai?
-Have a bit more money to spend?
 Check out this guide to 1 day in Dubai.

 Ride the Abra across the creek